Bentley Bentayga SUV review

 A 2020 facelift saw a number of styling revisions, including a tweaked nose featuring higher-mounted headlights and a larger front grille.
 At the rear of the car, a new circular tail light design was added along with a new tailgate.
 In the metal, the styling tweaks give the Bentayga a cleaner look that’s still imposing and unmistakably Bentley.

 The Bentayga grants you access to a world of rich leather, carpet and wool, all impeccably hand-finished.
-The technology is top-notch, too – although purists might balk at so many components being obviously shared with the Audi Q7 and Q8 SUVs.
+The technology is top-notch, too – although purists might baulk at so many components being obviously shared with the Audi Q7 and Q8 SUVs.

 A well-heeled family that wants something a bit more special than a Q7 will find lots to like in the Bentayga.
 It’s extremely spacious and has an ambience like flying first class – especially in the EWB version – making the Audi Q7 seem a bit ‘premium economy’ in comparison.
 This does come at the expense of boot space, though – at 484 litres, the Bentayga’s boot is over 100 litres smaller than that of the Range Rover and doesn’t have that car’s split tailgate.
 The plug-in hybrid has even less boot space.
 An Event Seat is an optional extra – this slides out to provide a space for two adults to sit under the tailgate, but it takes up lots of boot space and doesn’t seem likely to be used regularly.

-The Bentayga isn’t offered with a choice of trim levels: with thousands of possible personalisation touches, every example sold is effectively a bespoke vehicle.
-Naturally, full leather upholstery and a selection of four wood veneers are standard, along with a glass roof, eight-inch infotainment screen with navigation, wi-fi hotspot and LED headlights.
+The Bentayga isn’t offered with a choice of conventional trim levels: with thousands of possible personalisation touches, every example sold is effectively a bespoke vehicle.
+Naturally, full leather upholstery and a selection of four wood veneers are standard, along with a glass roof, 10.9-inch infotainment screen with navigation, wi-fi hotspot and LED headlights.
 Bentley does offer some equipment packs, with its Touring Specification adding adaptive cruise control, night vision and a head-up display, while the All Terrain Specification fits underbody skid plates and a bird's-eye camera to help with off-roading.